Diaguita: History

 The origin of the Diaguita culture is traced back to an archaeological culture known as El Molle complex which existed from 300 to 700 CE.
 Later, this culture was replaced in Chile by the Las Ánimas complex that developed between 800 and 1000 CE.
 It is from this last culture that the archaeological Diaguita culture emerged around 1000 CE.
 The classical Diaguita period was characterized by advanced irrigation systems and by pottery painted in black, white and red.

 Mapuche communities in the southern Diaguita lands – that is Petorca, La Ligua, Combarbalá and Choapa – may be rooted in pre-Hispanic times at least several centuries before the Spanish arrival.
 Mapuche toponymy is also found throughout the area.
-Around Elqui Valley almost all indigenous toponimy belongs either to Quechua or Mapuche.
-There is no Diaguita (Kakan) toponimy known in the valley.
+Around Elqui Valley almost all Indigenous toponymy belongs either to Quechua or Mapuche.
+There is no Diaguita (Kakan) toponymy known in the valley.
 While there was an immigration of Mapuches to the southern Diaguita lands in colonial times, Mapuche culture there is judged to be older than this.
 Indeed, in 1954 Grete Mostny postulated the idea of a link between Mapuches and the archaeological culture of El Molle.